ietf-wg-acme/acme/draft-ietf-acme-acme.md

  * a host which only functions as an ACME server could place the directory under the path "/".

-The object MAY additionally contain a key "meta".
+The object MAY additionally contain a field "meta".
 If present, it MUST be a JSON object; each field in the object is an item of metadata relating to the service provided by the ACME server.